Rammstein Stadium Tour: Concert synopsis for 2019 and 2022

 The band then appears on a small stage in the middle of the stadium, with their opening act Duo Jatekok, and play a piano version of "Engel".
 Flake, Schneider, Paul, Oliver and Richard return to the main stage via inflatable rubber life rafts where they are greeted by Till, at which point they delve into their first encore and play "Ausländer".
 Next is "Du riechst so gut", where Till shoots a bow shooting sparks.
 They finish the first encore with "Pussy", where midway through the song, Till mounts a phallic cannon that shoots white foam on the audience.
 After getting off the cannon, confetti starts shooting out over the audience.
 The band then leaves the stage.

 After a long pause, the band come back onto the stage for their second encore, and start playing "Rammstein".
-They finish with "Ich will", during which, huge bursts of flame shoot up into the sky from the very top of the stage.
+They finish with "Ich will" (Adieu in 2022 and 2023), during which, huge bursts of flame shoot up into the sky from the very top of the stage.
 The band then stops playing, and they don a curtsey (as is customary for them) at the bottom of the stage, before Till stands up and thanks the audience for their support, and the band finally leave the stage by way of a lift.
 The show ends how it began, with another explosion.